up

 Description

 This project provides the flexibility to construct various sub-projects that might otherwise be delayed for lack of funds or difficulty in acquiring right-of-way.
 This project provides for right-of-way acquisition and construction for storm drain projects resulting from the Drainage Assistance Request Program.
 Individual projects range from retrofitting existing storm drainage systems to developing new drainage systems required to upgrade the existing systems in older subdivisions.
 Projects formerly handled through the Neighborhood Storm Drain Improvements Project are usually small, unanticipated projects initiated by requests from citizens whose homes and properties are subject to severe flooding or erosion and where there is a demonstrated need for early relief.
 Potential new storm drain projects are studied under the Facility Planning: Storm Drain project.
-Concept studies are evaluated based on the following factors: public safety, damage to private property and frequency of event, damage to public right-of-way, environmental factors such as erosion, general public benefit, availability of right-of-way and 5:1 cost benefit damage prevented ratio.
+Concept studies are evaluated based on the following factors: public safety, damage to private property and frequency of event, damage to public right-of-way, environmental factors such as erosion, general public benefit, availability of right-of-way and 5:1 cost-benefit damage prevented ratio.
 After the completion of facility planning, projects with construction estimated to cost less than $500,000 are included in this project.
 Prompt relief is frequently achieved by the use of Department of Transportation (DOT) personnel to construct and provide construction management.
 The project also facilitates financial participation with developers up to 50 percent share of construction cost for storm drainage projects where such construction would yield a public benefit to properties other than that of homeowner or developers.

 anchor